eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

   <p>Downloading `iofogctl` using `go get ...` will download the latest version of `iofogctl`.
 This may not be the same as released, well-tested version.</p>
 </aside>

 Let's verify if `iofogctl` has been installed successfully.
 Run `iofogctl version` to check if the binary is up to date.
-The version number should be greater than, or equal to, 1.0.0.

 ## Quick Start